Lauryn Hill: 1991–1993: Career beginnings

-1994–1996: The Fugees

-Blunted on reality and The Score
+1993–1998: Success with the Fugees and motherhood

 Pras, Hill and Jean renamed their group Fugees, a derivative of the word "refugee", which was a derogatory term for Haitian Americans.
 Hill began a romantic relationship with Jean.
 The Fugees, who signed a contract with Columbia/Ruffhouse Records in 1993, became known for their genre blending, particularly of reggae, rock and soul, which was first experimented on their debut album, Blunted on Reality, released in 1994.
 It reached No. 62 on the Billboard Top R&B/Hip-Hop Albums chart but overall sold poorly and was met by poor critical reviews due to their management's insistence they adopt gangsta rap attitudes.
 Although the album made little impact, Hill's rapping on "Some Seek Stardom" was seen as a highlight.
 Within the group, she was frequently referred to by the nickname "L. Boogie".
 Hill's image and artistry, as well as her full, rich, raspy alto voice, placed her at the forefront of the band, with some fans urging her to begin a solo career.

 The Fugees' second album, The Score (1996), peaked at No. 1 on the U.S. Billboard 200 and stayed in the top ten of that chart for over half a year.
 It sold about seven million copies in the United States and more than 20 million copies worldwide.
 In the 1996 Pazz & Jop Critics Poll, The Score came second in the list of best albums and three of its tracks placed within the top 20 best singles.
 It won the Grammy Award for Best Rap Album, and was later included on Rolling Stone's list of the 500 greatest albums of all time.
 The Score garnered praise for being a strong alternative to the gangsta idiom, and Hill stated, "We're trying to do something positive with the music because it seems like only the negative is rising to the top these days.
 It only takes a drop of purity to clean a cesspool."

 Singles from The Score included "Fu-Gee-La" and "Ready or Not", which highlighted Hill's singing and rapping abilities, and the Bob Marley cover "No Woman, No Cry".
 Her rendition of "Killing Me Softly" became the group's breakout hit.
 Buttressed by what Rolling Stone publications later called Hill's "evocative" vocal line and her "amazing pipes", the track became pervasive on pop, R&B, hip hop, and adult contemporary radio formats.
 It won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 On the album, Hill combined African-American music and Caribbean music influences with socially conscious lyrics.
 Newsweek mentioned Hill's "irresistibly cute looks" and proclaimed her "the most powerful new voice in rap".